 Our course is delivered via our online learning platform as this provides learners with a dynamic and engaging experience.
 Don’t worry, if you prefer, you can print the learning materials yourself.
 The learning resources are in a range of different media including videos, e-books, and online quizzes.

-You will benefit from our personal tutor support for a period of up to 24 months from the date of enrolment.
-If you need longer, this, of course can be arranged.
+You will benefit from our unlimited tutor support for a period of up to 24 months from the date of enrolment.

 We provide a guaranteed exam space in one of our exam centres around the Country, to take away the hassle of needing to find your own.
 Check where your closest exam centre is.

+During your course, you’ll be required to complete various assignments.
 These do not contribute towards your final grade but provide you with an opportunity to submit work to your tutor for marking and feedback.
-This will help you to gauge your progress as you work through the course.
-There is no coursework to complete.
+This will help you to monitor your progress.

 For some university courses, like medicine, you will need to demonstrate practical skills as well as knowledge.
 In addition to the A level, you will can gain a practical endorsement to show this.
 This practical endorsement does not form part of the full A-level, but is an additional grade that you can achieve.
 We are able to provide you with access to the practical endorsement aspect of this course.
 If you feel that this applies to you, please contact us for further information.

-Upon successful completion of this home learning course, you will receive an A-Level in Physics, issued by Edexcel.
-This syllabus has been chosen specifically because it is the best suited to distance learning.
-Your certificate is identical to that issued to students at any other school, college or university.
+Upon successful completion of this home learning course, you will receive an A-Level in Physics, issued by AQA.
+This syllabus (7408) has been chosen specifically because it is the best suited to distance learning.
+Your certificate is identical to that issued to students at any other school, college, or university.

 Official Qualification Title - A-Level Physics